 Volunteer View gives your volunteers an updated, streamlined interface (what they see) completely separate from the administrative view (what you see).
 Learn more below, or watch this recent webinar for an in-depth walkthrough of the Volunteer View.

 The Volunteer View gives your volunteers a modern, mobile-friendly experience when browsing and signing up for opportunities.
-The new Volunteer View button at the top of your site allows you to preview that volunteer interface.
-This button is available only to Superusers and does not affect what your volunteers see.
+The Volunteer View button at the top of your site allows you to preview that volunteer interface.

-You can enjoy all of the following benefits in the new Volunteer View:
+Here are all the features included in the Volunteer View:

-- Increased Information Security: Volunteer View fully encrypts your site and its information, making every page an https page (vs. http as with the older version).
+- Increased Information Security: Volunteer View fully encrypts your site and its information, making every page an https page.

 - Faster Event Registration: Volunteers with completed profiles will now enjoy one-click registration and a streamlined process when signing up for waitlists and group events.
 In addition, volunteers can return to their place in the schedule immediately after signing up for an event.

 - Faster Account Creation: Volunteers can now click Create Account right from the schedule without going to the Sign In page first.
 Users who are not yet logged in can also click the Sign Up button beside an event to jump straight to the Sign In page.

 - Account Menu: Users can update and view specific information within their accounts just by clicking on an option within their account in the upper-right corner.

 - "My Schedule" Page: Volunteers can view their schedules of upcoming registered events on a separate page from other upcoming opportunities.

 - "My Hours" Page: Volunteers can run reports for their own hours and even report the number of hours worked on remote activities.